Supercritical Regime for the Kissing Polynomials: Asymptotics of the Kissing Polynomials: Discussion on Theorem

 The function $M_{21}$ is analytic away from $\gamma_1\cup\gamma_2$ and according to Theorem~\ref{thm: global parametrix existence} either one of $M_{11}$ or $M_{21}$ has a zero, depending on the parity of $n$, but not both.
 We can then use \eqref{eq:identity_convergence_R} to prove the weak convergence claimed by Theorem~\ref{thm: strong asymptotics gamma}, as well as to find the asymptotic formula

-the first identity above being valid with uniform error term for $z$ on compacts of $\C\setminus(\gamma_1\cup\gamma_2)$, whereas for $n$ odd the second is valid when we are also away from the unique zero of $M_{11}$.
-This formula is essentially \eqref{eq: asymptotics outside gamma}, but for the sake of completeness we now rewrite $M_{11}$ in a more explicit form that leads to the formulation \eqref{eq: asymptotics outside gamma} with the functions $\Psi_0$ and $\Psi_1$, summarizing our findings in a language that does not require prior knowledge of meromorphic differentials on Riemann surfaces.
+the identity above being valid with uniform error term for $z$ on compacts of $\C\setminus(\gamma_1\cup\gamma_2)$.
+This formula is essentially \eqref{eq: asymptotics outside gamma}, but for the sake of completeness we now rewrite $M_{11}$ in a more explicit form that leads to the formulation \eqref{eq: asymptotics outside gamma} with the functions $\Psi_{n,0}$ and $\Psi_{n,1}$, summarizing our findings in a language that does not require prior knowledge of meromorphic differentials on Riemann surfaces.

 In explicit terms, the function $u_1^{(1)}$ in \eqref{def: u1} can be written as

 where the path of integration emanates from $s=1$ in the upper half-plane and is contained in $\C\setminus\left(\gamma_1\cup\widehat \gamma\cup \gamma_2\cup (1,+\infty)\right)$.
 Here, $y_*$ is given by \eqref{def: zero N} and the points $a_*$ and $b_*$ are uniquely determined by the requirement that